-- ongoing disciplinary inquiry.
+- A. Clearance to enroll every semester, or to leave the University at any time, requires satisfaction of pending academic and non-academic obligations.
+Students who have not resolved their disciplinary cases or have inadequately served their sanctions will not be cleared for enrollment, transfer or graduation.
+Hold orders may be issued for these reasons. - B. The official issuer of Certificates of Good Moral Character (CGMCs) is the Office of Student Discipline (OSD). - 1.
+Standard CGMCs are issued to applicants who have had no record of any major offense for the entirety of their stay with the SOH, JGSOM, SOSS, SOSE or GBSEALD. - 2.
+Students who have clean records, but are subject to an active disciplinary inquiry at the time of their CGMC application may be issued a provisional certification indicating a clear record other than an ongoing disciplinary inquiry.
 Students may re-apply for the standard CGMC after the inquiry is resolved, if there is no finding of a case or culpability for a major offense. - 3.
 Violations deemed "minor" do not prevent applicants from receiving a Certificate of Good Moral Character. - 4.
 Qualified CGMCs may be issued to applicants who have been found guilty in a major disciplinary case, but have since satisfied all sanctions and conditions related to that offense, have accepted responsibility for their actions, and do not have any other disciplinary case, pending or resolved, as of the date of application.
 The text of the QCGMC informs the receiving institution of these, along with the recommendation that, given what he/she has learned from the experience, it may be reasonable to give the applicant a chance to prove his/her worth with their institution.
-Students who have been sanctioned with non-readmission, dismissal or expulsion cannot be issued QCGMCs.17 - 5.
+Students who have been sanctioned with non-readmission, dismissal or expulsion cannot be issued QCGMCs. - 5.
 Permanent disqualification from being issued a CGMC may be a consequence of disciplinary proceedings after multiple offenses or for serious major offenses.
 This disqualification is reflected in the case record of the student and among the sanctions meted out.

-17 The issuance of any QCGMC is entirely the prerogative of the school, as represented by the Director of OSD.
+The issuance of any QCGMC is entirely the prerogative of the school, as represented by the Director of OSD.
 Additional requirements maybe required of the QCGMC applicant for verification of eligibility for the QCGMC.